Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

 The factor by which the slope of the fit departs from unity is the fractional error in the value assigned to the noise source.
 The offset in the intercept from origin is the difference between the noise temperature of the internal \qty{50}{\ohm} termination and the reading provided by the attached temperature probe.
-Using the slopes of the linear fits over frequency we have modelled the profile of the noise source as shown in Extended Data Fig. \ref{fig:Noise_source_model}.
-Using the offsets from the origin in the linear fits we have modelled the noise temperature of the internal termination in terms of the temperature probes affixed to the termination and within the GINAN receiver enclosure. dopting this laboratory calibration for the noise source and internal termination and hence for the temperature scale, the slope and offset in the linear fits to the noise temperature versus probe temperature are shown in Extended Data Fig. \ref{fig:Slope_offset} over the \qtyrange{60}{350}{\mega\hertz} band; the fits were made at the native resolution of \qty{100}{\kilo\hertz}.
-The slopes and offset values are also displayed after Hanning smoothing with a \qty{10}{\mega\hertz} window, where it is seen that for measurements made with such bandwidths the calibration has uncertainty with RMS value of \qty{0.5}{\percent} in scale and \qty{1.5}{\kelvin} in offset.
+Using the slopes of the linear fits over frequency we have modelled the profile of the noise source as shown in Supplementary Fig.~\ref{fig:Noise_source_model}.
+Using the offsets from the origin in the linear fits we have modelled the noise temperature of the internal termination in terms of the temperature probes affixed to the termination and within the GINAN receiver enclosure.